 Smart Care California focuses its work in the following three areas:

 About 11 Californians die from a drug overdose every day, and opioids — prescription pain relievers, heroin, and fentanyl — are the main driver of overdose deaths.
 Patients seeking relief from chronic pain can too easily become addicted to prescription pain relievers.
 Smart Care California promotes actionable approaches, such as launching an opioid initiative, for health plans and providers to address this epidemic.
-Smart Care California produced a checklist of goals for plans and payers to consult.
+Smart Care California produced a checklist (PDF) of goals for plans and payers to consult.
 CHCF created an opioid safety health plan toolkit and a resource center of organizations that can support health plans in implementing medication-assisted treatment (MAT) in multiple settings, including help with delivery systems and electronic health record management.
 CHCF also worked with Cal Hospital Compare to create an Opioid Safe Designation for hospitals working to improve opioid safety and integrate addiction treatment into hospital services.

 Every year in California, 500,000 babies are born.
 Medi-Cal pays for about half of all births.
 Between 1997 and 2014, California’s cesarean section (c-section) rate increased dramatically from about one in five births to more than one in three births.